Ethics approval is a key milestone for most research conducted by research candidates and it’s important that you plan for it thoroughly.

 It’s important that you consider the ethics process as part of your research plan as it can take up to four weeks for applications to be reviewed and approved.

-While it is important that you don’t submit your ethics application prior to having your research proposal reviewed, you can begin to draft your ethics application within STREAM at any time.
+While it is important that you don’t submit your ethics application prior to having your research proposal reviewed, you can begin at any time by completing the Proportional Review Checklist (PRC) to determine the appropriate review pathway, and if required, start drafting your ethics application.
 It’s recommended that you do this concurrent to the preparation of your research proposal, so any questions or issues raised through the ethics management system can be included and addressed.

 If your research involves Aboriginal and/or Torres Strait Islander issues, people or knowledge or might impact on Aboriginal and/or Torres Strait Islander people or communities you should download and refer to the Aboriginal Research and Study Protocols 2012.
 It is recommended that you consult these protocols early in your research project and refer back to them from time to time.

-The Ethics and research website provides information that will assist you in preparing and submitting your ethics application or ethics declaration form.
+The Research Ethics and Integrity website provides information that will assist you in preparing and submitting your ethics application.
 You may also wish to seek support and advice from your school academic support staff or attend ethics-related research training workshops.

 For further information please contact the Research Ethics team.